-The GX71xx slots are divided between two bus segments, which are connected using PCI-PCI bridge technology.
-The bridge device takes up one PCI load on each of the bus segments that it links together.
+The GX7300 slots are divided to three bus segments, which are connected using PCI-PCI bridge technology.
+The bridge device presents one PCI load on each of the bus segments that it links together.
 The left bus segment supports the System Slot, the Star Trigger Slot and 5 more peripheral slots (Slot 3 to 7).
-The second segment supports slots 8 to 14.
+The second segment supports slots 8 to 13.
+The third segment supports slots 14 to 20.